 tion when they get there is inexcusable, for by doing this they not only place in jeopardy the success of their own endeavours but the over-all, world-wide pioneering plans of which they form a part, and which are being carried out by various National Assemblies under the guidance of the Universal House of Justice.

 It is inevitable that travellers will sometimes pick up infections and fall ill; people from Europe and North America, going to countries where various types of dysentery are endemic, are more prone to getting it because they have not developed a natural resistance to germs they were perhaps never exposed to at home; people from Africa and Asia, on the contrary, who go out to pioneer in such countries have usually much less trouble as their natural immunity has been built up at home.
 There are ways of eliminating such hazards or at least cutting them down to a minimum.
 From the long experience of a North American in Asia and Africa I have certain general suggestions to make: one must not be so afraid of germs that one becomes too intimidated to do anything; the body constantly has disease germs in it and is exposed to new ones all the time, yet in spite of this onslaught usually manages to survive; the best protection is to try and keep in as good health as possible because a healthy body defends itself against infections.
-The three things that run down one’s health the quickest are bad eating habits, chronic disease and continuous exhaustion; when one is exhausted and allows a few days, or even a few hours, of real rest, lying-down-and-sleeping kind of rest, the reservoir of vitality fills up again, but if one persistently pushes one’s strength—and this does not mean necessarily bodily strength but can be nervous and mental strength—to its uttermost limit, day after day and week after week, then almost any germ can cause a minor or major illness.
+The three things that run down ones health the quickest are bad eating habits, chronic disease and continuous exhaustion; when one is exhausted and allows a few days, or even a few hours, of real rest, lying-down-and-sleeping kind of rest, the reservoir of vitality fills up again, but if one persistently pushes ones strength—and this does not mean necessarily bodily strength but can be nervous and mental strength—to its uttermost limit, day after day and week after week, then almost any germ can cause a minor or major illness.

 The human body is capable of extraordinary feats of endurance and people everywhere in the world are daily performing what seem like minor miracles.
 Bahá’ís, with the power of faith and prayer to reinforce them, will be astonished at the nature and range of the things they do as pioneers which they never in their wildest dreams considered themselves capable of doing.
 It is very much like racing, all the effort comes forth and lasts the course till the finishing line is reached and the race won, but then there is a respite.
 It is the respite rather than the race that is often the weak point in the activities of pioneers.